ForgeRock/openam-policy-eval-sample/README.md

 # openam-policy-eval-sample

-*An OpenAM Sample Policy Evaluation Plugin*
+*OpenAM Sample Policy Evaluation Plugins*

-For instructions on using this sample policy evaluation plugin with OpenAM see the chapter,
+For instructions on using these sample policy evaluation plugins with OpenAM see the chapter,
 *[Customizing Policy Evaluation](http://openam.forgerock.org/openam-documentation/openam-doc-source/doc/dev-guide/index/chap-policy-spi.html)*,
 in the OpenAM *Developer's Guide*.

-Before building the sample authentication module, update the OpenAM version in the POM to match the version of OpenAM that you are using.
+Before building the sample plugins, update the OpenAM version in the POM to match the version of OpenAM that you are using.
 The line to update is:

     <openam.version>12.0.0-SNAPSHOT</openam.version>